Xilinx/RFSoC-PYNQ/docs/old_index.md

 # RFSoC 4x2 kit

-AMD-Xilinx’s Radio Frequency System-on-Chip ([RFSoC](https://www.xilinx.com/products/silicon-devices/soc/rfsoc.html)) devices have created a new class of integrated circuit architecture for the communications and instrumentation markets.
+AMD’s Radio Frequency System-on-Chip ([RFSoC](https://www.amd.com/en/products/adaptive-socs-and-fpgas/soc/zynq-ultrascale-plus-rfsoc.html)) devices have created a new class of integrated circuit architecture for the communications and instrumentation markets.
 RFSoCs combine high-accuracy ADCs and DACs operating at Giga samples per second (Gsps), with programmable heterogeneous compute engines.

-The *RFSoC 4x2 kit* is based on the Xilinx RFSoC **Gen3 XCZU48DR**.
+The *RFSoC 4x2 kit* is based on the AMD RFSoC **Gen3 XCZU48DR**.
 The RFSoC 4x2 is an upgraded version of the earlier RFSoC 2x2 which was based on a RFSoC Gen1.
-If you are looking for information related to the earlier board, see the [RFSoC 2x2 webpages](https://xilinx.github.io/rfsoc2x2-pynq).

-The RFSoC 4x2 kit will initially be available to academic customers only.
-For other enquiries [contact the AMD (Xilinx) University Program](mailto:xup@xilinx.com)

 <a href="./images/RFSoC_4x2_Max_Res.png"><img src="./images/RFSoC_4x2_Min_Res.png"/></a>